-In recent years there has been a three-day street festival each fall in San Francisco called the Market Street Prototyping Festival, sponsored by the city and the Yerba Buena Center for the Arts.
+In recent years there has been a three-day street festival each fall in San Francisco called the Market Street Prototyping Festival, organized by the city and the Yerba Buena Center for the Arts.
 The organizers commission people to create installations and exhibits and interactive happenings to be put in place all up and down Market Street.
-I was part of a team that created a big sound installation for the 2016 festival.
+I was part of a team that created a big sound installation for the 2016 festival under the sponsorship of San Francisco’s Center for New Music.
 Our assigned location was near the corner of Market and Sixth Street.
 The installation remained in place for the full three days of the festival, and a huge number of people engaged with it.
 That location is in the Tenderloin district, a part of the city with no shortage of interesting characters.

 Public art has some unique requirements, and this is especially true of interactive sound works.
 Such a work must be completely bomb-proof, of course.
 This means that it must be undamageable even by kids or drunks.
 It must be completely safe, meaning that no matter how crazy people get, they cannot injure themselves on it.
 It has to be un-stealable: the whole thing either has to be either permanently fixed in place or so big and heavy that even someone with a pickup truck couldn’t make off with it.
 Likewise all parts and components have to be unremovably attached to the whole if they are not to disappear.
 Outdoor works have to be weatherproof.
 This means not only that they must be made of dependably all-weather materials – a serious restriction for many sound-instruments – but also that they can’t have any crannies where rainwater could collect, mosquitoes breed, or critters enter, make nests, or die.